GimelStudio/Gimel-Studio/README.md

 Head to the <a href="https://correctsyntax.com/projects/gimel-studio/">Gimel Studio homepage</a> to download the latest release or <a href="https://github.com/Correct-Syntax/Gimel-Studio/releases">click here</a> to see past releases on Github.

+# Documentation

+You can find the latest documentation at the <a href="https://correctsyntax.com/projects/gimel-studio/">Gimel Studio homepage</a> or build it yourself following the steps in the section *Building the documentation from source* below.

+Documentation for past Gimel Studio releases can be <a href="https://github.com/Correct-Syntax/Gimel-Studio/releases">here</a>.

 # Installing from source